Chihengwang/flaskRestfulApi/README.md

 >> dataset.
 >>* In Models/MaskRCNN/samples/mydataset/graspingitem folder, I provide the labeled data including original picture, json file
 >> (from Labelme software), json folder(from labelme_json_to_dataset script), mask folder(from move_to_maskfolder.py script)
+>>
+>2019/10/24
+>>* complete forword kinematic and inverse kinematic function of the RA605 and provide testing data below.
+>> You can verify the validation of the t0_6 and t0_6_ik.
+If true, then our result is correct.
+>>* integrate the arm_kinematic file into restapi_server file and successfully examine the correction of the process.